elena100880/backend/README.md

    `/localhost/index.php/person` - list and filter of users with links to adding/editing persons.

    `/localhost/index.php/person/like/product` -  filter with select fields (used Select2-ajax plugin)  for user's preferencies/products lovers with links to adding/remowing users likes or links to adding/removing products lovers.

+ `/var/data.db` file with filled example-tables is added to the repository.

  ***************************************************************